Music

 “Music Mark works to enable our members, and the wider music education sector, to deliver high-quality musical and social outcomes for all children and young people.
 We would like to thank you for all the hard work your school does to support our collective vision.” – Music Mark

-At St. Jérôme we follow the award winning Charanga Original Music Scheme to enable us to deliver the National Curriculum for Music.
+At St. Jérôme the KS2 classes follow the award winning Charanga Model Music to enable us to deliver the National Curriculum for Music.
+All children are given the opportunity to learn to play the recorder.

 Please see the Music Curriculum Map which shows what we are working on each term and how we use our skills learnt in the classroom to perform at school events.